In this guide, we will voice our own and market’s opinion on Avalance future while discussing AVAX price forecast for 2023 and beyond.

 Below is a tabular overview of how will AVAX develop in the short-term (for the next 90 days), according to our prediction model:

-The majority of experts agree that this bear market will last at least for the first quarter of 2022 before we see some stabilization and small trend reversals.
 CaptainAltcoin’s prediction model takes market sentiment into an account and reacts accordingly.
-Below is a month-by-month breakdown of 2022:
+Below is a month-by-month breakdown of the last months of 2022 and 2023:

 AVAX Price Prediction 2025